edgeimpulse/expert-projects/ai-patient-assistance.md

 We are going to create our own dataset, using the built in microphone on the Arduino Nano 33 BLE Sense.
 We are going to collect data that will allow us to train a machine learning model that can detect the words/phrases **Doctor**, **Nurse**, and **Help**.

-We will use the **Record new data** feature on Edge Impulse to record 15 sets of 10 utterences of each of our keywords, and then we will split them into individual samples.
+We will use the **Record new data** feature on Edge Impulse to record 15 sets of 10 utterances of each of our keywords, and then we will split them into individual samples.

 Ensuring your device is connected to the Edge Impulse platform, head over to the **Data Aqcquisition** tab to continue.